This site is fictional demo content. It is not real news or affiliated with any real organization. Do not treat it as fact or professional advice.

 Industry Impact

-"If users truly gain algorithm choice, only genuinely quality content will spread.
-This could be a supply-side reform for the content industry." — Gartner Internet Analyst
+"If users truly control ranking, only quality survives.
+That is a supply-side reset for the attention industry." — Gartner internet analyst